Charles Edward Stuart: Travels in Europe: 1734–1745

 In January 1744, his father believed he had managed to obtain the de facto renewed support of the French government.
 Following this mistaken belief, Charles Edward travelled covertly to France from Rome, initially under the guise of a hunting party.
-However, neither the French Government or King Louis XV had officially invited Charles.
-However, by February, the French government had agreed to support a planned invasion of England, hoping to remove British forces from the War of the Austrian Succession.
+However, neither the French Government nor King Louis XV had officially invited Charles.
+Nevertheless, by February, the French government had agreed to support a planned invasion of England, hoping to remove British forces from the War of the Austrian Succession.
 Charles then travelled to Dunkirk with the purpose of accompanying a French Army across to England.
 The invasion never materialised, as the French fleet was scattered by a storm in the spring equinox, losing 11 ships.
 By the time it regrouped, the British fleet realised the diversion that had deceived them and resumed their position in the Channel.

 After the failure of the planned invasion, Charles remained in France, staying at several places, including Gravelines, Chantilly and Paris, leasing a hilltop house in Montmartre in May 1744.
-Owing to his expenditure on his wardrobe, attendants and drinking, Charles became in debt to the amount of 30,000 livres.
+Owing to his expenditure on his wardrobe, attendants and drinking, Charles fell into debt to the amount of 30,000 livres.
 With news of this and following the failed invasion, the French attempted to encourage Charles to return to Italy by refusing to pay him a monthly subsidy.
 However, when he could no longer afford the rent on the house in Montmartre, the Archbishop of Cambrai agreed to lend him his country estate near Paris where he stayed until January 1745.
 Charles then moved to the country house of Anne, Duchess of Berwick in Soissons, following repeated attempts by the French to encourage him to leave the Paris region.
 However, Charles continued to travel regularly to Paris during this period, often incognito and frequenting the hotels of the city to meet with supporters.